TeMPOraL/rpi-mqtt-fb-panel/SPECIFICATION.md

 *   `MQTT_TOPIC_PREFIX`
 *   `MQTT_CONTROL_TOPIC_PREFIX` (e.g., `lcars/alert-panel/` or `lcars/<hostname>/`)
 *   `LOG_CONTROL_MESSAGES` (boolean, e.g., `true` or `false`, defaults to `true`.
 Controls if messages from `MQTT_CONTROL_TOPIC_PREFIX` are displayed in the event log)
-*   `LCARS_TITLE_TEXT` (General panel title, specific bar labels like "EVENT LOG" are currently hardcoded as part of the UI components)
 *   `LCARS_FONT_PATH` (Path to the LCARS font file)
 *   `MAX_MESSAGES_IN_STORE` (Integer, maximum number of messages to keep in the rolling display buffer)
 *   `DISPLAY_ROTATE` (Controls screen rotation: 0, 90, 180, 270)